 We love our senior pets – that’s why we are thrilled that November is Adopt a Senior Pet Month!
 If you’ve been thinking about adding a four-legged-friend to your family, consider opening your home and your heart to an older dog or cat in need.

 How old is a senior pet?
-The majority of veterinarians consider senior dogs to be 5 to 7 years old, depending on the breed/size of the canine.
+The majority of veterinarians consider dogs to be seniors starting at 5 to 7 years old, depending on the breed/size of the canine.
 Most vets categorize cats around 9 years old as senior.
 So depending on breed, lifestyle, and existing health issues, a senior dog or cat can still have plenty of healthy and happy years to give as your loving companion.

 While small kittens and puppies may be adorable, older pets are just as loving and loyal as their younger counterparts.
 Not to mention, adopting a senior animal companion comes with some cool advantages: